liuzy2008/evo-chemo_anti-SARS-CoV-2_drug_discovery2023/README.md

 * **Functional BIAs biosynthetic genes.pep.fasta:**  Forty-one query protein sequences of reported benzylisoquinoline alkaloids-biosynthesis gene.

-## Additional scripts
+## Additional scripts and data
-The figshare(https://doi.org/10.6084/m9.figshare.23887953) contains the major scripts used in the analysis.
-Requests for additional code can be made in the issues tab of this repository, or by contacting us by email (liuzhaoyu2008@hotmail.com).
+All the code can be obtained through the [scripts](./scripts/) folder.
+The figshare(https://doi.org/10.6084/m9.figshare.23887953) contains the some data used in the analysis.